tedeaton/CSIDH-UPKE/README.md

-# CSI-FiSh
+# CSIDH-UPKE
-Repo for the implementation of the isogeny based signature scheme CSI-FiSh

-## classgroup_data
-This folder contains the class number, discrete logarithms and a HKZ reduced basis of the relation lattice
+This is a fork of the [CSI-FiSh codebase](https://github.com/KULeuven-COSIC/CSI-FiSh) to demonstrate updatable publick key encryption with CSIDH.

 ## implementation

 The implementation depends on GMP for the Babai nearest plane step

-Build with "make testcsifish"
+Build with "make upketest"

-Run with "./testcsifish"
+Run with "./upketest"

+It has been tested on Ubuntu 18.04